wingmingchan/velocity/README.md

 Library last modified: 8/30/2017 11:10 AM.

 A reusable library in Velocity for Cascade with examples.
-This is the code base I use to implement our <a href="https://github.com/wingmingchan/RWD2">RWD2</a>.
-To download the implementation of the Standard Model, go to RWD2.
+This is the code base the Upstate team use to implement our Brisk site.

 A note about filenames.
 All files whose filenames with a "chanw_" prefix contain code reusable by anyone.
 Those with the "upstate_" prefix contain business logic specific to Upstate.

-Since some macros are contributed by Peter Thomas, there are some minor inconsistency in formatting and naming conventions.

-To upgrade the library, use the web service program <a href="https://github.com/wingmingchan/velocity/blob/master/library/upgrade_standard_model.php">upgrade_standard_model.php</a>.
-Before running the program, make sure that the $site_name variable is assigned the correct value to match the name of the site to be upgraded.
-Since the library can be upgraded in this way, I won't update the code posted here too frequently.
-For the newest version of the library, see <a href="http://www.upstate.edu/cascade-admin/standard-model/source/index.php">Source</a>.

 <ul>
 <li>